 For internal use give dogs over 35lbs 1 tablespoon of FOOD GRADE DE mixed in their food.

 Raw Organic Garlic

 But garlic is poisonous to dogs isn't it?
-No it's not unless you were to give over 4 whole garlics at once to your dog.
+No, it's not unless you were to give over 4 whole garlic at once to your dog.
 This disinformation has come from studies that didn't use raw, organic garlic but instead used extracts used at excessive doses with unnatural delivery methods.